bbethi/stroke-risk-analysis/README.md

 ## Files in the Repository

 - `stroke-risk-analysis.ipynb`: Jupyter Notebook with the full data analysis and machine learning workflows.
-- `stroke-risk-analysis-presentation.pdf`: A PDF presentation summarizing the project methodology, results, and key insights.
+- `stroke-risk-analysis-presentation.pdf`: A presentation summarizing the project methodology, results, and key insights.

 ## Methodology